SparkFun Edge Hookup Guide

 The four available GPIO pins are pads 1, 3, 36, and 38 of the Apollo3.
 In addition to GPIO functionality some have additional special functions:

 The Edge board takes advantage of the cutting-edge Apollo3 Blue microcontroller from Ambiq for incredibly high efficiency which allows AI applications to run on a coin cell power source.
-The cost of using the latest and greatest technology is that there is no Arduino support for the chip.
+The cost of using the latest and greatest technology.
 In order to start developing your own applications you'll need to follow along with our extensive Ambiq Apollo3 Software Development Kit Setup Guide.

 Using SparkFun Edge Board with Ambiq Apollo3 SDK